 I chose to attend Northwestern because people I admired as leaders had attended the college and left with life-changing experiences and memories, through both their time on campus and their study abroad experiences.
 Many of them had participated in the Romania Semester, and hearing their stories about their time abroad really made me want to experience it for myself.

 Prior to Northwestern, I had only traveled outside of the United States once to visit South Korea for a two-week tour.
-During the fall semester of my sophomore year, I studied in Romania, and I plan on participating in the Oman Semester this year.
+During the fall semester of my sophomore year, I studied in Romania, and I am participating in the Oman Semester this semester.
 I am looking forward to experiencing a very different culture than I am used to and learning more about Islam and how it relates to Christianity and our world today.

 Reflecting on Romania

 There were quite a few highlights during my time in Romania, including a backpacking trip through the Retezat Mountains.
 It was a great way to get to know the rest of the study abroad group and build community with each other.
 It was also one of the most beautiful places I have ever seen.
 I really enjoyed working with the kids from IMPACT (service-learning clubs), and helping out at the Viata Camp (an adventure education program).
 But what I enjoyed most was spending time with my host family.
 Getting to know them and how they lived their day-to-day lives meant a lot to me, and I will never forget the impact they had on my life.

 I learned a lot during my semester abroad in Romania.
 Some lessons I will carry with me for the rest of my life include: Take nothing for granted because there are so many with so much less than us.
 Enjoy your time in nature and value it as God’s creation.
 Be slow to judge, as people at first glance are not always what they seem.